GlitchyZorua/GlitchyZorua.github.io/README.md

 this is also for doing other small projects.

-WARNING: the github sites version is highly unstable and NOT mostly untested.
+WARNING: the github sites version is highly unstable and mostly untested.

 # ⛓️ Links
 🐱 Neocities: https://retrojcities.neocities.org/